Get started on the Features board

 It does this by calculating a score for each feature based on how many users have "insights" linked to it, weighted by how important the feature is to them.

-(We'll get to how user insights are created and categorized on the Insights board later.)
+(We'll learn how user insights are created and categorized on the Insights board later.)

 By arranging features as a list and sorting them by user impact score, you'll quickly see the top-requested features rise to the top.

 Apply filters to recalculate your score based only on recent feedback, or only those requests deemed critical (liable to end in churn or lost deals if not acted upon).